 In Figures\,\ref{fig:phi1} and \ref{fig:phi2}, we present a comparison of our functional form of the IR LF with other data and their corresponding best-fit functions from the literature \citep{Magnelli_2013, Gruppioni_2013, Koprowski_2017, Casey_2018, Dudzeviciute_2020, Traina_2024, Fujimoto_2024}.
-Figure\,\ref{fig:phi1} shows that our results agree (within the errors) with the majority of the studies shown here, with the notable exception of the {\it Herschel}-selected samples from \citet{Gruppioni_2013} and the inhomogeneous ALMA COSMOS data presented by \citet{Traina_2024}.
-Previous works discussed the discrepancies between sub-mm-selected and {\it Herschel}-selected samples (e.g., \citealt{Koprowski_2017}), where the low-resolution {\it Herschel} data from \citet{Gruppioni_2013} is affected by blending issues, which likely leads to an overestimation of the infrared luminosity values and is also prone to the AGN contamination.
-The ALMA data used in \citet{Traina_2024} consists of the publicly available COSMOS data and is, therefore, inhomogeneous in terms of observing wavelength and depth.
-In addition, ALMA observations tend to target the most luminous IR sources and, hence, due to clustering, the IR LFs constructed from this data are likely biased towards larger number densities.
-While \citet{Traina_2024} excluded the central sources in all their ALMA pointings, it is likely that the clustering of bright objects may still skew their results at the bright end.
-In Figure\,\ref{fig:phi1} we also plot the results of \citet{Dudzeviciute_2020} with green crosses, where the IR LF values were determined at IR luminosities above the limit corresponding to the $S_{870}$ flux of 3.6\,mJy and the median temperature of the AS2UDS sample of $\sim 30$\,K, without the requirement of at least one SPIRE detection.
-Since we have assumed a more conservative dust temperature value of 37.3\,K, we have effectively limited our analysis to the most luminous IR bins (Section\,\ref{sec:lf2}).
-As the sub-mm flux roughly traces the galaxies' dust mass ($M_{\rm d}$; e.g., \citealt{Dudzeviciute_2020}), our lower-limit IR luminosity bins will statistically miss a small fraction of sources with ${\rm log}(M_{\rm d}/{\rm M_\odot})\sim 9.0$ ($S_{870}\sim 4$\,mJy) and $T_{\rm d}>37.3$\,K (increasing to higher dust temperatures at $z\gtrsim 4$ due to SPIRE detection requirement).
-Assuming lower dust temperature produces less luminous IR lower limits, which become increasingly less complete.
+Figure\,\ref{fig:phi1} shows that our results agree (within the errors) with the majority of the studies shown here, with notable exceptions being the {\it Herschel}-selected samples from \citet{Gruppioni_2013} and the inhomogeneous ALMA COSMOS data presented by \citet{Traina_2024}.
+Previous works include discussion of the discrepancies between submillimeter-selected and {\it Herschel}-selected samples (e.g., \citealt{Koprowski_2017}), where the low-resolution {\it Herschel} data from \citet{Gruppioni_2013} is affected by blending issues, which likely leads to an overestimation of the infrared luminosity values, where for the brightest {\it Herschel} sources the 250 ${\rm \mu m}$ flux may be overestimated by around 150\% \citep{Scudder_2016} and is also prone to active galactic nucleus contamination.
+The ALMA data used in \citet{Traina_2024} consists of the publicly available COSMOS data and is therefore inhomogeneous in terms of observing wavelength and depth.
+In addition, ALMA observations tend to target the most luminous IR sources, and hence, due to clustering, the IR LFs constructed from such data are likely biased toward larger number densities. \citet{Traina_2024} aimed at fixing the clustering bias of their sample by excluding central sources in all of their ALMA pointings.
+However, the ALMA data, by selection, target relatively dense regions in the field, likely boosting the resulting values of the IR LF.
+The works of \citet{Magnelli_2013} and \citet{Fujimoto_2024} largely agree with our results (within errors), with the exception of the brightest $L_{\rm IR}$ bin at $z\sim 2$.
+In the case of \citet{Magnelli_2013}, the sample was selected at the {\it Herschel} PACS wavelength, with the {\it Herschel} fluxes affected by blending and the PACS selection bands likely contaminated by the active galactic nuclei.
+In the case of \citet{Fujimoto_2024}, the sample studied was based on the 180 dust continuum sources identified in 33 massive cluster fields and hence can also likely be biased toward larger number densities at the bright end.
+On the other hand, the 850 ${\rm \mu m}$ selection of this work will potentially miss low-dust mass, high-dust temperature sources.
+Although we tried to account for this effect in our completeness calculations, some sources with a low dust mass and relatively high dust temperature may still be missed in our sample.